jacekturek/MACHINE_LEARN_LINK_ASSESMENT/math_of_the_links.md

 The links cannot be GOOD and NOT GOOD as well - the sets must be 'unique'

-> The complement of a set A, denoted by AC is the set of all the elements except the elements in A.
+> The complement of a set A, denoted by A^C is the set of all the elements except the elements in A.

 And all links can be defined as two sets, A+B = all links (good and the rest).